hanslhansl/elden-ring-damage-optimizer/README.md

 # elden-ring-damage-optimizer
-A tool for finding the best stat distribution for every weapon and every character level in Elden Ring.
+A tool for finding the highest possible attack rating for every weapon and every character level in Elden Ring.

 ## how it works
 ## the algorithm